amunds1/f1-ical/README.md

 # f1-ical

-ical parser for Formula 1 races written in Rust 🏎️
+iCalendar parser for Formula 1 races written in Rust 🏎️

+Races are fetched from: http://ergast.com/api/f1/2022.json

+### How to run

+`cargo run`